-Applications are now open for the Victorian Government’s new $1.5 million North Richmond Community Projects Program providing one-off grants of between $5,000 and $200,000 to support locally identified projects in the North Richmond Precinct.
+Applications are now closed for the Victorian Government’s new $1.5 million North Richmond Community Projects Program providing one-off grants of between $5,000 and $200,000 to support locally identified projects in the North Richmond Precinct.

 This funding will be available to support a wide range of capital and non-capital projects that improve local infrastructure, amenities and engagement activities in the precinct.
 Projects could be anything ranging from signage, a garden, lighting, equipment, training activities or an art installation (these are examples only).